cerbero90/lazy-json-pages/README.md

 ### 💧 Sources

-A source is any mean that can point to a paginated JSON API.
+A source is any means that can point to a paginated JSON API.
 A number of sources is supported by default:

 - **endpoint URIs**, e.g. `https://example.com/api/v1/users` or any instance of `Psr\Http\Message\UriInterface`
 - **PSR-7 requests**, i.e. any instance of `Psr\Http\Message\RequestInterface`